If you don't take control over your inventory, your inventory will control you.

 - Tracking and inventory forecasting.
-Inventory tracking and forecasting will ensure you can meet demand and avoid issues like backordered items.
+Inventory tracking and forecasting will ensure you can meet demand and avoid issues like the infamous backorder.
 This is done through the creation of algorithms and constant vigilance by the order processing team (see what does order processing mean).

 Inventory Control Function

 Inventory control is closely associated with the function of purchasing.
 Ordering products, storing, and maintaining them are the main goals of any inventory control manager.

 Inventory control is a vital part of any business's operations and has a major impact on their ability to make a profit.

 Here are four major reasons you need inventory control:

 - Boost inventory efficiency.
 Your products may be all over the warehouse making picking and packing take much longer than needed.
 Inventory control lets you discover and optimize this and many other issues like an incorrect SKU number to increase efficiency and streamline your processes.

 - Ensure accurate inventory counts.
 Inaccurate inventory causes headaches and increases cost.
 Inventory control gives you insight into inventory numbers and helps determine reorder point and sales trends.

 - Increase sales and mitigate losses.
 By eliminating undesired products and keeping a safety stock, you can always be prepared to meet demand and make money.